TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- mark backpack as already owned if we already own a backpack of the opposing faction

+- client metadatas
+	- avatars

+- ping

 - Show only allies' colors by deafult, like in CS GO

 - panel -> ct computers